Mold Removal Services

 How do you feel at home?
 Do you feel good?
 Can you breathe freely?
 No headaches?

-Heating, ventilation, and air conditioning (HVAC) systems, contaminated HVAC supply lines, hidden leaks, untreated water damage, moldy ceiling panels and mold behind wallpaper etc. are all common causes.
+Heating, ventilation, and air conditioning (HVAC) systems, contaminated HVAC supply lines, hidden leaks, untreated mold damage, moldy ceiling panels and mold behind wallpaper etc. are all common causes.

 iDry Columbus will provide the tools and implement the practices for a successful remediation.
 Guaranteed.

 Some good news.
-With a little education and precaution, you can solve minor mold problems yourself and not have to call a mold removal company.
+With a little education and precaution, you can solve minor mold problems yourself and not have to call a company.

 Depending on the materials affected and the size of the area, you can find many publications that will guide you a successful cleaning process.
 Like anything you read on the internet, research it again.